 Lowery and others have also denounced the way the payout formulas benefit blockbuster acts at the expense of emerging bands: “New artists get fuck-all with this model,” tweeted Nigel Godrich, producer of albums by Radiohead, Beck, and others.
 Musicians are now incensed over the planned launch of a YouTube service, to be integrated with Google Play, with royalty rates that many musicians fear could make Spotify’s look lavish and which could block videos by artists on independent labels that don’t agree to its terms for streaming, according to a trade group, the Worldwide Independent Network, representing indie labels.
+[UPDATE: The service debuted in November 2014.]
 British singer-songwriter Billy Bragg has compared YouTube to Big Brother.
 “Rather than a huge boot stamping on a human face forever,” he said at a London press conference in June, “it’s a corporation that changes its logo every week.”
 (Amazon launched its streaming service, Prime Music, in July, to the apprehension of musicians.)
 David Byrne, Radiohead’s Thom Yorke, and others have spoken out as well; Yorke has pulled his solo work and the album by a side project, Atoms for Peace, from Spotify.
-Byrne, Aimee Mann, and the Black Keys have withdrawn some or all of their recordings from various services.
+Byrne, Aimee Mann, and the Black Keys have withdrawn some or all of their recordings from various services and on November 3, Taylor Swift, without explanation, removed all her music from Spotify.
 Johnny Irion and Sarah Lee Guthrie are threatening to pull all their songs off these sites too.
 But that’s not an option for most musicians: While individual contracts vary almost artist by artist, generally it’s up to the labels whether to make music they sell available on a streaming service.

 Musicians are also frustrated that the financial deals between the music streamers and the labels (which pay the musicians) are opaque, leaving the artists in the dark about how the money flows.
 “It wasn’t until there was pressure put on the services—a lot of vocal frustration from musicians—that one of the services, Spotify, released information about how they calculate payments and pay royalties,” said Kristin Thomson, a veteran indie rocker and label owner who tracks artist revenues for Future of Music Coalition.
 Jazz and classical artists complain that because of the way most streamers’ search functions work, their music is all but invisible.
 Perhaps most troubling for fans of independent or less-accessible music is that royalty rates are often higher for bigger-selling acts.
 That incentivizes labels to sign and promote acts that appeal to the broadest range of tastes—more Katy Perry, less PJ Harvey; more “Roar,” less Gwar.